MicrosoftDocs/Viva/Viva/topics/create-a-topic.md

    ![image](https://user-images.githubusercontent.com/82847165/226719961-1e4c0151-d491-48ee-aff9-155ba8016f9c.png)

    Dotted lines represent connections that have been suggested by the AI.
-Users can optionally confirm/remove these connections by clicking on the line segment between two nodes.
+Users can optionally confirm or remove these connections by selecting the line segment between two nodes.

    ![image](https://user-images.githubusercontent.com/82847165/226720033-fce74a8f-6ba0-4982-bb45-d44c6d54652f.png)